Kiga people: Origins

-Until now, Mbogo, the King, is not identified with any tribe, but rather with the clan of the Abahitira (Abungura).
-He was very old and did not want to fight Kirima.
-His son Kashyiga (Kakiga) fled to the north, trying to regroup so he could come back and fight.
-The departure of Kakiga left a big wound to the state of Bumbogo.
-Because Kakiga fled with the royal drum Kamuhagama, Kirima could never claim to be King.
-The newly established Kingdom was taken over by sympathizers of the Tutsi king Kirima.
-But then came the first of two invasions of Banyoro (People of Bunyoro) under Kirima's successor Mukobanya.
+It is said that Mbogo was quite old and did not want to fight Kirima.
+His son Kashyiga (Kakiga) fled to the north, with the aim of to regrouping so that he could return and fight.
+The departure of Kakiga was a big blow to the state of Bumbogo as he did not return, thus Kirima and his sympathizers took over the kingdom.
+However, Kakiga fled with the royal drum Kamuhagama, meaning that Kirima could never claim the title of King.